100yann/Bash-Git-Commands/README.md

 git switch -    - reverts the checkout command and goes back to the previous head
 git revert log id - reverts a commit with the specified log id but adds the revert function in the index ( so you can revert/remove the first revert)
 git reset - goes all the way back to a specified lo id and removes other logs
 git commit --amend - update/edit the message or files of your previous commit
+git push -u main - pushes your local repository to github

 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory